Skip to content

 Capability -- no --> Error[WorldForgeError or ProviderError]

-Predictive planning is the path for providers that can take a world state plus an action and return a future world state.
+Prediction is the path for providers that take a world state plus an action and return a future world state.
+The host owns the world_state dict and rolls actions forward one step at a time.

 |